 - All tools presented in this tutorial are free and open source (except Microsoft Word)

 - All tools presented in this tutorial are based on Java and run on Windows, Linux and MacOS (again, except Microsoft Word)

 - All tools used in this tutorial may be substituted:

-- SciPlore Mindmapping may be substituted with FreeMind, MindManager, XMIND and most other mind mapping tools allowing to link PDF files
+- SciPlore Mindmapping (or Docear) may be substituted with FreeMind, MindManager, XMIND and most other mind mapping tools allowing to link PDF files

 - JabRef may be substituted with any other reference manager supporting BibTeX (e.g. BibDesk, Referencer and Mendeley)

 - Microsoft Word may be substituted with OpenOffice or LaTeX or any other word processor that BibTeX support/plugins exist for

 You will spend the next couple of years doing your PhD (or months if you are doing a Master or Bachelor).
 We highly recommend to read this and other tutorials to find out the way that is best for you to manage your literature and references and write your PhD.
 Spending a few hours now will save you days if not even weeks later.
 This tutorial will be updated from time to time to consider the latest features of the tools presented here.
 Last update of this tutorial: November 2013 Before starting, we present some user feedback that we got by email for our software and this tutorial.
 We hope it motivates you to read the complete tutorial :-).